 This is a fully flexible mortgage, which allows you to keep balances (such as the mortgage, savings, and current account) in separate accounts, but, for the purpose of interest calculation, all balances are aggregated.
 Credit in savings and current account are offset against the mortgage, with interest only being charged on the reduced balance.
 This type of mortgage gives you total flexibility to access your savings, whilst making significant long term savings on interest charges.
 Interest is not paid on savings accounts linked to offset mortgages.

-AAP Financial Solutions Limited is an Appointed Representative of Personal Touch Financial Services Ltd which is authorised and regulated by the Financial Conduct Authority
+AAP Financial Solutions Limited is an appointed representative of The Right Mortgage Limited, which is authorised and regulated by the Financial Conduct Authority.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.